The #NuggsForCarter kid has set the record for most retweets ever

 — Carter Wilkerson (@carterjwm) April 6, 2017

 And yes, Wendy’s says it’s giving him a year’s supply of free nuggets, and it’s making a $100,000 donation to the Dave Thomas Foundation for Adoption in Wilkerson’s name.
-After all, the fast food chain got some amazing publicity in the process.
+After all, the fast food chain received some amazing publicity in the process.
 (Before this, I didn’t even know Wendy’s nuggets were a thing.)

 I guess what I’m saying is: One tweet has probably made Wilkerson more famous than you will ever be, and he’ll be feasting on chicken nuggets for the next year.
 Happy Tuesday!Featured Image: Mike Mozart/Flickr UNDER A CC BY 2.0 LICENSE